Skip to Content

 Strategic Importance & Connections with Other Guidebook Sections

-EWEB is unique in Oregon as a public utility that both owns generation resources and relies on the Bonneville Power Administration (BPA) for a share of the federal power system.
+EWEB is unique as a Oregon public utility that both owns generation resources and relies on the Bonneville Power Administration (BPA) for a share of the federal power system.
 EWEB is also an active participant in the regional energy market.

 Your EWEB Bill - Where Does Your Dollar Go?
 (2024) Figure 1: Your EWEB Bill - Where Does Your Dollar Go?
 (2024)

-Since power purchases represent the largest share of each customer dollar EWEB receives, this is especially important when thinking about how we source our power.
-Additionally, any carbon reduction benefit of electrification is directly related to the carbon emissions associated with generating electricity.
-EWEB’s Integrated Resource Plan (IRP) contains a requirement to meet the SD15 goal of getting to 95% carbon-free resources on a planning basis.
+EWEB’s Energy Resource Study (ERS) contains a requirement to meet the SD15 goal of getting to 95% carbon-free resources on a planning basis.
 Actual annual emissions will be influenced by real customer demand (driven by local weather patterns and customer behavior) and EWEB’s changing need to rely on market purchases to balance customer demand and resources continuously.

 • EWEB’s 2020 and 2021 Electrification Studies showing expected load growth through 2040